sealmindset/tmodeling/README.md

 **Author**: sealmindset

 ## Description
 This is a threat modeling tool that interfaces with Redis for data management and the OpenAI API for generating detailed threat analyses.
-It allows users to input specific subjects (such as a software or technology) and receive a list of potential security threats associated with that subject.
+It allows users to input specific subjects (such as software or technology) and receive a list of potential security threats associated with that subject.

 ## Key Features
 - Interactive Threat Generation: Users can request the analysis of new subjects or additional threats for existing subjects directly through a web interface.